Inland Pack Track

 Level of difficulty - Moderate

-Your trip will begin by meeting your guide in Punakaiki for a pre departure briefing, and the issuing of any equipment that may be needed for the trip.
-The you’ll then take a 10 minute drive to the end of the Bullock Creek Road to begin your journey.
+Your trip will begin by meeting your guide in Greymouth for a pre departure briefing, and the issuing of any rental equipment.
+You’ll then take a stunning 45 minute drive along the Coast Road to Punakaiki, before heading inland to the end of the Bullock Creek Road to begin your journey.

-The 11.5km journey passes through temperate rain forest, multiple small rivers/creeks and precipitous limestone gorges that bring you into the heart of some of the most impressive canyons in the country.
+The 13km journey passes through temperate rain forest, multiple small rivers/creeks and precipitous limestone gorges that brings you into the heart of some of the most impressive canyons in the country.
 We’ll stay the night at the Ballroom Overhang, New Zealand’s largest rock bivvy.

 The overhang is an awe-inspiring natural feature that is 10m at its highest point, 100m long, and 30m at its widest point.
 Cooking over an open campfire and camping underneath is an experience you’ll never forget.

-Day 2 - Ballroom Overhang to Punakaiki via Fox River Mouth
+Day 2 - Ballroom Overhang to Fox River Mouth

 Level of difficulty - Easy